dayzongithub/dayznotes/README.md

 ### Water tips

+- Food also recovers some thirst because food has quite some water in it.
 - There's a nice accessible water pump in the villiage to the north of the south-cost military tents.
 - The village to the East of Elektro around a T split (short end towards the sea) has a police station and in front of it a water pump.
 - The village in the South-Eastern corner of the map but on a hill (not near the sea) there is a water pump in the garden of a red building.